 - MnDOT is responsible for major maintenance and reconstruction of stormwater infrastructure associated with state highways.
 In the BCWMC, these locations include Interstate 494, Interstate 394, US Highway 169, Highway 100, and Highway 55. - Hennepin County is responsible for maintaining only the "mainline" culvert crossings in their county state aid highways (CSAHs), including County Roads 4, 6, 9, 24, 61, 66, 70, 73, 81, 101, 102, and 156.
+Cities may maintain these mainline culvert crossings by agreement with the county.
 Cities are responsible for maintaining storm sewer catch basins and leads in the county roads. - Owners of private stormwater facilities are responsible for maintaining their facilities in proper condition, consistent with the original performance design standards and any maintenance agreements with member cities.

 The BCWMC and member cities are jointly responsible for management and maintenance of the BCWMC Flood Control Project.
 Responsibilities for routine maintenance and major rehabilitation or replacement are detailed in Section 5.1.1.3 and in the policies listed in Section 4.2.2.
-Member cities are responsible for routine maintenance of Flood Control Project features located within their city, including debris removal (see policy 24) and repairs that are primarily aesthetic improvements (see policy 62).
+Member cities are responsible for routine maintenance of BCWMC Flood Control Project features located within their city, including debris removal (see Policy 24 in Section 4.2.2) and repairs that are primarily aesthetic improvements (see Policy 62 in Section 4.2.5).